greasybear/HPLRW/README.md

 # HPLRW
 New project
-All scripts should be the asset folder
+All scripts should be the asset folder.